Instant Avatar maker: create your free Avatar online

 How to use the Instant Avatar Maker

-Record a brief video using your mobile or webcam in a well-lit environment.
+Record a brief video using your phone or webcam in a well-lit environment.
 No studio or professional gear required.

-HeyGen processes the recording and creates your reusable digital avatar, allowing you to create engaging videos with ease.
-Review and approve it before use.

-Write or paste the text you want your avatar to say.
-Select language and delivery preferences.
+Write or paste the text you want your avatar to speak, then select the language and delivery preferences.

 Create your video, then download it or publish it across websites, internal tools, or social platforms.